ChristofferJe/Getting-and-Cleaning-Data-Week-4-Assignment/CodeBook.md

 #### Subject and Activity
 The tidy data is averaged based on subject and activity.

-The subject column is numbered sequentially from 1 to 30.
+**Subject:** the subject column is numbered sequentially from 1 to 30.

-The activity column has 6 different types of activity:
+**Activity:** the activity column has 6 different types of activity:

 1. WALKING
 2. WALKING_UPSTAIRS